digiscot/digiscot-website/pages/participation/funding/apply.md

 <a href="/participation/funding/faq/" class="btn btn-primary blue darken-4 white-text">Read the FAQ and guidance notes first</a>

-The application process consists of one online form that must be fully complete before your application will be assessed.
+The application process consists of an online form that must be fully complete before your application will be assessed.

 The timescale for the application process is outlined below.